WebstaurantStore / Food Service Resources / Bar Management / A Guide to Non Alcoholic Liquors

 Does Alcohol Expire?

-While unopened alcohol has an almost-indefinite shelf life, opened liquor does, in fact, expire.
+While unopened alcohol has an almost indefinite shelf life, opened liquor does, in fact, expire.
 They won't spoil in the same way that milk does, but liquors lose their flavor, coloring, and potency over time, leading to undesirable drinks for your customers.
 The lifespan of your alcohol bottles is going to depend on the type of liquor, its storage temperature, and light exposure.
 Most bottles are best if used within 6 months to 2 years after opening.
 As part of running a successful bar , it's important to keep track of when liquor bottles are open so you are serving the highest quality drinks on your menu.
 Click below to learn more about the shelf life of a specific type of alcohol: 1.
 Vodka 2.
 Whiskey 3.
 Rum 4.
 Tequila 5.
 Bourbon 6.
 Gin 7

 Alcohol Catering

 If you're planning a wedding , holiday party, or reunion, serving alcohol allows you to elevate your catered events.
 Whether you're serving beer, wine, or liquor, serving alcohol is considered by many to be good hospitality.
 If you own a catering business but have never served alcohol, identifying a starting point can be difficult.
 We'll walk you through everything you need to serve alcohol at your next catered event.
 Shop All Bartending Supplies Alcohol Catering Tips While serving alcohol at a catered event may seem simple, you will need insurance, proper licenses and permits, an experienced staff, and bartending supplies.
 We'll investigate each of them below: 1.
-Catering Insurance Purchasing insurance is an key part of managing risk in th
+Catering Insurance Purchasing insurance is a key part of managing risk in the

 Join Our Mailing List